tgood13/ChessAI/README.md

 # Good-Chess
+Note: The 'Good' in 'Good Chess' is there because it is my last name!

 ## Description
 A singleplayer chess game where players can enter their name, select their color, and select which AI to play against.
-The 'Good' in 'Good Chess' is there because it is my last name!
+For the textures, I handcrafted each chess piece pixel by pixel.

 ## Required:
 - Python 3.x